RECOGNIZING PSYCHOLOGICAL DISTRESS

 • 1 in 5 girls and 1 in 10 boys report having been a victim of sexual violence before the age of 18.1

-• Did you know that in nearly 9 out of 10 cases, sexual assaults are committed by a person known by the young victim, such as a family member, an acquaintance, a friend or an intimate partner?2
+• Did you know that in nearly 9 out of 10 cases, sexual assaults are committed by someone the young victim knows, such as a family member, an acquaintance, a friend, or an intimate partner?2

-The consequences of sexual assault on a teen’s mental health
+The impact of sexual assault on a teen’s mental health

 Regardless of the form that it takes, sexual violence, even without physical contact, impacts teens in many ways.

-Teens who are victims of sexual violence are significantly more at risk of having:
+Teen victims of sexual violence are significantly more likely to exhibit:

-• Symptoms of post-traumatic stress (nightmares, flashbacks, avoidance behaviours, hypervigilance);
+• Symptoms of post-traumatic stress (nightmares, flashbacks, avoidant behaviour, hypervigilance)

-• Symptoms of depression (bad mood, negative self-assessment, trouble experiencing pleasure);
+• Symptoms of depression (bad mood, negative self-image, trouble experiencing pleasure)

-• Aggressive behaviour (disrespect, challenging, lying, theft, unjustified aggressive words and actions towards others, intimidation);
+• Aggressive behaviour (disrespect, opposition, lying, theft, unjustified aggressive words and actions towards others, bullying)

-• Self-mutilation behaviours (cutting, deeply scratching or burning their skin);
+• Self-harm behaviours (cutting, scratching, or burning their skin)

-• Symptoms of dissociation and depersonalization (feeling of unreality or feeling disconnected from one’s body);
+• Symptoms of dissociation and depersonalization (feeling disconnection from reality or from one’s body)

-• Risky behaviours: substance abuse, multiple sexual partners (unplanned pregnancy, risk of sexually transmitted infections (STIs), high-risk pregnancy).
+• Risky behaviours: substance abuse, having multiple sex partners (unplanned pregnancy, risk of sexually transmitted infections [STIs], high-risk pregnancy)

-Young teen victims are also more likely to perform more poorly academically and to drop out of school.
+Teen victims are also more likely to perform poorly in school and to drop out of school.

 These consequences often have long-term impacts and can lead to dysfunctional behaviour and significant distress in adulthood.